bigmlcom/python/docs/index.rst

 ``local_model.get_prediction_distribution()`` to obtain the training and prediction basic distribution information as a list (suitable to draw histograms or any further processing).
+The tree nodes' information (prediction, confidence, impurity and distribution) can also be retrieved in a CSV format using the method ``local_model.tree_CSV()``.
+The output can be sent to a file by providing a ``file_name`` argument or used as a list.

 Local ensembles have a ``local_ensemble.summarize()`` method too, the output in this case shows only the data distribution and field importance sections.